-Retirement means different things to different people.
-For some, it’s a definite point in time when work stops, and a new phase of life begins.
+Retirement means different things to everyone.
+It may be a definite point in time when you stop work, and begin a new phase of life.

-For others, retirement may be a gradual process where they vary their working hours as priorities shift, or perhaps leave employment and then return.
+Or it may be a gradual process where you vary working hours as your priorities shift.
+You might decide to leave employment and return to part-time work later.

 How much money you’ll need to retire

-Most people can now expect to live well into their eighties.
-This means that if you stop working at 65, you'll need retirement income for 20 years or more.
+Most people can now expect to live well into their 80s.
+This means if you stop working in your mid-60s, you'll need retirement income for 20 years or more.

 Estimate your income from super and the Age Pension.